inneralien/SimShop/docs/quickstart.rst

 testbench and a simulation config file.
 In the example case above the testbench Verilog file is named *tb.v* and the simulation config file is *v.cfg*.
 To list the available tests in the core use the ``-l`` or ``--list-tests`` option.
-By default |SIM| will search for files that have a .cfg extension and attempt to parse them for any available tests.
+By default SimShop will search for files that have a .cfg extension and attempt to parse them for any available tests.

 ::